 Shared Strategies for Public and Private Sector Leaders

-Offered by the University of Chicago’s (opens in new tab) Harris School of Public Policy.
+Senior Lecturer in Leadership, University of Chicago Harris School of Public Policy

 John Burrows is a Senior Lecturer in Leadership at the University of Chicago Harris School of Public Policy and an associate fellow at Oxford University’s Saïd Business School.
 He has held a faculty position at the University of Chicago’s Booth School of Business.

 Prior to academia, John’s career spanned the public, private, and NGO sectors.
 He has worked with anti-death penalty groups, think tanks, and Arthur Andersen’s Office of Government Service.
 In the private sector, John was a partner at Accenture and held senior sales and marketing roles at Seibel and Oracle.